 The default method generates a unique ID for each unique visitor.
 These unique IDs are stored at your local storage.

-User Identification method obtains user ID's that you send and stores them in the cloud.
+The user Identification method obtains user IDs that you send and stores them in the cloud.

 Can a user be counted twice?

-In the default method, if the same user enters a page on which UserGuiding is installed, with the same ID (resuming same browser session), it is not included in the MAU calculation again.
+In the default method, if the same user enters a page on which UserGuiding is installed with the same ID (resuming the same browser session), it is not included in the MAU calculation again.